SolaceLabs/solace-tools-typescript/docs/source/ep-migrate/usage-content/migrate.rst

 Tokens
 ------

 You can migrate from / to different EP accounts.
-This is controlled through
+This is controlled through:

   - the EP V1 api base url and the the EP V1 token
   - the EP V2 api base url and the the EP V2 token